-I had someone ask if it was necessary to run a criminal background check on all volunteers.
+I had someone ask if running a criminal background check on all volunteers was necessary.

 The short answer is yes.
 But let me explain why I think it is important.